gitkraken/vscode-gitlens/walkthroughs/plus/1-intro.md

 ## Does this affect existing features?

 No, the introduction of GitLens+ has no impact on existing GitLens features, so you won't lose access to any of the GitLens features you know and love.
 In fact, we are heavily investing in enhancing and expanding the GitLens feature set.
-Creating an account simply gives you access to a subset of new features that will enable you to get even more out of Git in VS Code!
+Upgrading to GitLens Pro gives you access to GitLens+ features on private repos.